Koredotcom/docs/docs/xo/automation/use-cases/digital-skills/configure-digital-forms.md

 In this How-To, we will explore a scenario in a Banking Bot, where the user can create an additional account.
 We will see how Digital Forms can be used to gather all the required information from the user and create the account.

-For details on what Digital Forms are and how it is implemented in the Kore.ai Bots platform, [refer here](https://developer.kore.ai/docs/bots/bot-builder-tool/digital-forms/).
+For details on what Digital Forms are and how it is implemented in the Kore.ai Bots platform, click [here](https://developer.kore.ai/docs/bots/bot-builder-tool/digital-forms/).

 ## **Illustration with an Example**